CrazyForks/crossdesk/README_EN.md

 sudo chown -R $(id -u):$(id -g) /var/lib/crossdesk /var/log/crossdesk
 ```

-### Certificate Files
-You can find the certificate file `crossdesk.cn_root.crt` at `/var/lib/crossdesk/certs` on the host machine.
-Download it to your client device and select it in the **Certificate File Path** field under the CrossDesk client’s **Self-Hosted Server Settings**.

 ### Server Side
 Place **crossdesk.cn.key** and **crossdesk.cn_bundle.crt** into the **/path/to/your/certs** directory.